 What is the cause, and who is most affected?

-During the development years — birth through age 15 or so — there are incremental changes that are set in motion by a genetically engineered glitch in the software.
+During the development years — birth through age 15 or so — there are incremental changes that are set in motion.
 Eighty-five percent of patients tend to be female.
 Symptoms manifest themselves at various times in life, so some people know by the time they are teenagers, others not until their 30s or 40s.

 Christy said she lived a normal life with normal activity and didn’t have problems until she became a runner.
 How common is it to live with little to no pain with this condition?